Varigarble/serial-number-format-validator/README.md

-# Asset Management data entry format checker with gui
+# Asset Management database with gui and input format restrictions

 #### What it is: